matrix-io/matrix-documentation/docs/matrix-hal/examples/microphone.md

 <summary style="font-size: 1.75rem; font-weight: 300;">Microphone Array Record to Pipe</summary>
 The following section shows how to record data from the microphone array to a linux FIFO pipe.
 You can download this example <a href="https://raw.githubusercontent.com/matrix-io/matrix-hal-examples/master/microphone_array/mic_record_pipe.cpp" target="_blank">here</a>.

+> When beamformed input (channel 8) is read from a FIFO pipe distortion may occur.

 The command below will compile the example.

 ```language-bash